 The real challenges of healthcare communication in Spanish

-Bilingual staff pulled into ad-hoc translation and review, slowing down clinical and operational work.
+Bilingual staff pulled into ad-hoc translation and review, slowing down clinical and operational workflows.

-Review processes that create delays, rewrites, or last-minute fixes.
+Review cycles that create delays, inconsistencies, or last-minute fixes.

-Translation treated as a final step instead of part of the communication strategy.
+Translation treated as a final step instead of part of the overall communication process.

 MAIN SERVICE

-This service combines specialized medical translation, plain language principles, and an understanding of healthcare communication workflows.
+It combines specialized medical translation, plain language principles, and experience with U.S. healthcare and insurance contexts.

 Who this service is for